Itachidorri/responsive-webpage-flexbox/README.md

 # Responsive Webpage /Flexbox /JS

-This is an webpage built using Flexbox & JS.
+This is a webpage built using Flexbox & JS.

 ## Overview